leikoilja/ha-google-home/README.md

 ## Sensors

-This component will set up the following platforms:
+This component will set up the following sensors:

 | Platform | Sample sensor               | Description                                               |
 | -------- | --------------------------- | --------------------------------------------------------- |